 e.
 Avoid Over-Customization

-While ERP systems offer flexibility, excessive customization can truly complicate implementation.
-Over-customization leads to longer project timelines, higher costs, and serious difficulties with future updates.
-Businesses should focus on using core features and minimizing unnecessary modifications.
+While ERP systems offer flexibility, excessive customization can complicate implementation, leading to longer timelines, higher costs, and difficulties with future updates.
+Businesses should focus on core features and minimize unnecessary modifications.
+A two-tier ERP strategy helps balance customization and efficiency.

 By limiting customizations, companies can maintain system stability and easily avoid the complexity of managing a highly tailored solution.
 This also reduces the risk of incompatibility with future upgrades.
 A balanced approach ensures the ERP system remains scalable and highly adaptable